Cremation in Florida: Your Complete Guide

 Environmental Impact

 Families with environmental concerns may want to consider green burial as an alternative.
 Traditional burial involves embalming chemicals and non-biodegradable caskets and vaults.
 Cremation has its own environmental footprint due to fuel usage and emissions.
-AM Cremation & Funeral Care also offers green burial services for families seeking the most natural return to the earth.
+AM Cremation & Funeral Care also offers green burial services for families seeking the most natural return to the earth — see our complete guide: Green Burial in Florida: What It Is, What It Costs, and Who It’s For.

 5. What Does Cremation Cost in Florida?